lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 .. image:: loimpressparagraph.png

 To toggle bulleted lists on your points :menuselection:`Format --> Lists --> Bulleted List`.
 To toggle a numbered list for your points :menuselection:`Format --> Lists --> Numbered Lists`.
+To move an item up in list :menuselection:`Format --> Lists --> Move Up` or press :kbd:`Shift + Alt + Up`.

 To change your line spacing on your presentation :menuselection:`Format --> Spacing --> Line spacing` and select the spacing you want.
 To increase your spacing between paragraphs :menuselection:`Format --> Spacing --> Increase Paragraph Spacing`.
 To decrease your spacing between paragraphs :menuselection:`Format --> Spacing --> Decrease Paragraph Spacing`.